Sir David Bell became the Vice-Chancellor and Chief Executive of the University of Sunderland on 24 September 2018.

 Sir David began his career as a primary school teacher and later became a head teacher.
 He was Director of Education and Libraries with Newcastle City Council and Chief Executive of Bedfordshire County Council.
 He was a Harkness Fellow based in Atlanta, Georgia for a year.

-Sir David is a trustee and advisory board member of the Higher Education Policy Institute (HEPI), a board member of the North East North Cumbria Academic Health Sciences Network (AHSN), a ‘Member’ – one of the people who sits at the top of the governance structure – of the Aldridge Multi-Academy Trust (MAT) and a governor of the Royal Shakespeare Company.
+Sir David is a trustee and advisory board member of the Higher Education Policy Institute (HEPI), a board member of the North East North Cumbria Academic Health Sciences Network (AHSN), a ‘Member’ – one of the people who sits at the top of the governance structure – of the Aldridge Multi-Academy Trust (MAT) and a governor of the Royal Shakespeare Company (RSC).
 He also sits on the Sunderland City Board, the Skills Advisory Panel of the North East Local Enterprise Partnership (NELEP), and the Remuneration Committee of Universities (UUK).

 Sir David, who was made a Knight Commander of the Order of the Bath in 2011, is married and has two adult daughters.